92bc27/onlyJSBrowserFingerprint/README.md

 ------------------------
 var i = new T;

-i.get()         // get the browser fingerprint hash
+i.get()         // get the browser fingerprint